raydavis/myberkeley/README.txt

 COOKBOOK - SERVER CONTROL

+This first section is for production only.
+For local development, see the appropriate section below.
+In particular, do not run ./scripts/reinstall.sh in a localhost environment.

 Although this directory contains the project source code, you do not have to actually build a new version of the application to run it.
 If you are on a shared server environment, it's preferable to use a shared build that has